Guidelines to Collecting and Provenance

 What is Provenance?

-“Provenance” is a list of the previous owners of a work of art, tracing it from the hand of the artist or maker to its present location and owner.
-Knowing the provenance can help to determine the authenticity of a work, establish the historical importance of a work by suggesting other artists who might have seen and been influenced by it, and determine the legitimacy of current ownership.
+“Provenance” is a chronology of the ownership of a work of art, tracing it from the hand of the artist or maker to its present location and owner.
+Knowing the provenance can help determine the authenticity of a work, establish the historical importance of a work by suggesting other artists who might have seen and been influenced by it, and determine the legitimacy of current ownership.

 Provenance information for works of art can vary widely in completeness and accuracy.
 Sources for provenance information include exhibition catalogues, catalogues raisonné, and correspondence with other scholars.
 Information can also be gleaned from labels and other markings on the object itself, which can point to its movement over time.
 However, even after extensive research, it is not unusual for long periods in the history of a centuries-old object to remain unaccounted for.